-I write to share the National Retail Federation's opposition to S. Con.
+I write to share the National Retail Federation's strong opposition to the Rule that would "deem and pass" S. Con.
 Res.
 14, the FY22 Budget Resolution.
-We are concerned about the negative economic impacts to both business and consumers that stem from the budget package's spending levels and funding mechanism.
+We have serious concerns with the negative economic impacts to both business and consumers that stem from the budget package's spending levels and funding mechanism.
 Please note that NRF will consider votes for the budget resolution as part of the Retail Opportunity Index for our voting scorecard